OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/basic_concepts/guest_access.md

 ![Guest login](assets/guestlogin_en.png){ class="shadow lightbox aside-right-lg" }

-Beside system users a guest access can be enabled.
+Beside OpenOlat users a guest access can be enabled.
 Guests are anonymous, not registered users, which cannot be managed in the [user management](../../manual_admin/usermanagement/index.md).

 In order to grant guests access the guest login has to be activated by the